A hybrid mathematical model of collective motion under alignment and chemotaxis: The basic mathematical model

 \section{The basic mathematical model}

-Starting from model \eqref{sys-cuck}, we suppose that the force acting on each particle is given by an alignment term, proportional to the differences of velocity with the other particles and weighed on the distances, and by a chemotactic attraction towards higher concentration of a chemical signal $f(\mathbf{x},t)$, supposed produced by the particles themselves.
+Starting from model \eqref{sys-cuck}, we assume that the force acting on each particle is given by an alignment term, proportional to the differences of velocity with the other particles and weighed on the distances, and by a chemotactic attraction towards higher concentration of a chemical signal $f(\mathbf{x},t)$, supposed produced by the particles themselves.
 Typically, this last force is proportional to the gradient of the concentration $\nabla f$ (see \citealp{eisenbach} for biological backgrounds, and \citealp{murrayII,perthame} for some mathematical references).
-In our hybrid description, while particles are considered discrete entities, the signal $f$ is supposed to be continuous and its rate of change in time is equal to a diffusion term, a source term, and a molecular degradation.
-If each particles is endowed of a radius $R$, describing its circular shape, the source of signal can be given by a characteristic function on a ball of radius $R$ centred on each particle.
-To summarize our hypotheses, we write the following system:
+In our hybrid description, while particles are considered discrete entities, endowed of a radius $R$ describing their circular shape, the signal $f$ is supposed to be continuous and its rate of change in time is equal to a diffusion term, a source term depending on the position of each particle, and a degradation term.